About the First Peoples of the World

 Our very special people, the First Nations of this land they now call America.
 So much has been taken, so little respected.
 These things must change…

-Look what they have done:
+Look what they have done recently, nothing has changed:

 - It’s an RV life for Yurok kids on the California coast